Before you begin

 Pool Operations Manual - Required information about equipment and procedures.
 Your manual must be kept on site.

-Pool chemistry requirements - Lists required and ideal standards for water chemistry
+Pool chemistry requirements - A list of required and ideal standards for water chemistry.

 Water quality log - You are required to log your water quality daily.
 This is an example of a form you can use.